John Nalbandian: Federal judicial service

 On January 23, 2018, President Donald Trump announced his intent to nominate Nalbandian to an undetermined seat on the United States Court of Appeals for the Sixth Circuit.
 On January 24, 2018, his nomination was sent to the United States Senate.
 He was nominated to the seat being vacated by Judge John M. Rogers, who announced his intention to assume senior status on a date to be determined.
 On March 7, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On April 19, 2018, his nomination was reported out of committee by an 11–10 vote.
 On May 11, 2018 the Senate invoked cloture on his nomination by a 52–43 vote.
 On May 15, 2018, his nomination was confirmed by a 53–45 vote.
 He received his commission on May 17, 2018.

 Personal life

 Nalbandian's mother was born in a Japanese American internment camp during World War II.

+Notable Cases

+Judge Nalbandian has notable cases in the areas of federal sentencing, civil procedure, and class actions.